How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 The operators who avoided months of silent system drift and margin leaks didn’t get lucky — they ran this 90-minute review before it hurt.
 Upgrade to premium and stay ahead of the decision.

-The Weekly Review is your 90-minute structured reflection that catches problems early, celebrates wins, and plans your next week.
-It prevents drift, maintains focus, and creates a continuous improvement feedback loop.
+The Weekly Review is your 90-minute structured reflection that helps you catch problems early, celebrate wins, and plan the coming week.
+It stops drift, keeps your focus steady, and builds a continuous improvement loop.

-Most founders at $30K-$80K don’t run systematic weekly reviews.
-They sprint through the week, ship to Friday, collapse on Saturday, then wake up on Monday, wondering what actually got done.
-Weeks blur together.
-Progress feels invisible.
+Most founders at $30K–$80K don’t run systematic weekly reviews.
+They sprint through the week, slide into Friday, crash on Saturday, then wake up on Monday unsure what actually moved forward, as weeks blur and progress feels invisible.

 Here’s the pattern: 67% of operators who skip weekly reviews for 4+ weeks report feeling “lost” and reactive instead of proactive.
-They’re working hard but can’t articulate what moved forward or what needs attention.
+They work hard but can’t explain what advanced, what stalled, or what needs attention.

-The Weekly Review fixes this through five segments that take 90 minutes total: data review, wins documentation, problems identification, next week planning, and system health check.
-Operators using this report 40-50% better decision quality and catch issues 2-3 weeks earlier than peers who skip reviews.
+The Weekly Review solves this with five segments that take 90 minutes total: data review, wins documentation, problems identification, next-week planning, and a system health check.
+Operators using this report 40–50% better decisions and catch issues 2–3 weeks earlier than peers who skip reviews.

 What you’ll build: